Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Selmer group of an elliptic curve

+\begin{proof} The first assertion follows from the faithfully flatness of the morphism $\Z_p\to \OO_d$.
 The second part of this proposition follows by applying the structure theorem of finitely generated modules over principal ideal domains to the discrete valuation rings in the decomposition of $\Z_p[G]$. \end{proof}

 We have already established the $\Z_p$-module and the Selmer structure we are going to study.
 In order to complete the Selmer triple, we need to establish which will be our set of Kolyvagin primes $\PP$.